3 Fat Chicks on a Diet Weight Loss Community

 If it were me, I would get help with the sleep apnea.
 It would do a world of good.
 Nothing worse then being sleep deprived.

-learningtoliveagain is online now Reply With Quote
+learningtoliveagain is offline Reply With Quote

 Old 08-31-2011, 11:05 PM #3